jeshmeera/infoProc-Asteroids/README.md

 - We have not provided our .pem file and any details on our database infrastructure support, since this is a public repo.
 Proof of it running can be seen in our demo video.
 - Verilog files are contained within their respective Vivado project zip (video_and_physics_project.zip, render_and_audio_project.zip, collision_physics_project.zip, etc.) – the final bitstreams have only been taken from the merged hardware files (video_and_physics_project and render_and_audio_project).
 - For reference, some verilog files can be found under verilog_reference/
+- For the camera to sufficiently detect the direction of motion, ensure you place the camera at a distance and move a large object (such as your body) through its view.
+- A stable low-latency network is required between the PYNQ boards and the AWS server.
+Since control, physics, and render state are exchanged in real time, high RTT or unreliable WiFi will noticeably increase input lag and reduce gameplay responsiveness.